shinchiro/mpv-winbuild-cmake/README.md

     swap=0
     pageReporting=false

+### VA-API Driver

+To use VA-API Win32:

+    ninja mesa

+`vaon12_drv_video.dll` will be generated in `install/$TARGET_ARCH/bin`

+this is a layered driver running on top of Direct3D 12 API.
+Deployment instructions have been [documented by Microsoft](https://devblogs.microsoft.com/directx/video-acceleration-api-va-api-now-available-on-windows/#how-do-i-get-it).

 ## Acknowledgements

 This project was originally created and maintained [lachs0r](https://github.com/lachs0r/mingw-w64-cmake).
 Since then, it heavily modified to suit my own need.